isaac-mason/navcat/docs/README.template.md

 navcat is a javascript navigation mesh construction and querying library for 3D floor-based navigation.

+> 🚧 navcat is undergoing heavy development ahead of a v1 release. if you want to try it out early, go ahead! but prepare for breaking changes :)

 **Features**

 - Navigation mesh generation from 3D geometry